 In Psalm 37:4, David writes, “Delight yourself in the Lord, and He will give you the desires of your heart” (ESV).

 This verse has been an encouragement to many.
-I know it has to me when I felt called to serve in music ministry as a newer believer, but I wasn’t sure if it was okay to use something for God that I enjoyed so much.
+It encouraged me when I felt called to serve in music ministry as a newer believer, but I wasn’t sure if it was okay to use something for God that I enjoyed so much.
 Silly to think of my reasoning when I look back, but when more than one person shared this verse with me the day after I was asked to help more in music ministry, I was greatly encouraged.

-Nonetheless, it’s important to filter our desires through God’s wisdom, counsel and will.
+It’s important to filter our desires through God’s wisdom, counsel and will.
 We can’t always assume that something we want is also equal to what God wants.
-Unfortunately… that’s not always true.
+Because unfortunately… that’s not always true.

 “We can’t always assume that something we want is also equal to what God wants.
-Unfortunately… that’s not always true.”Tweet
+Because unfortunately… that’s not always true.”Tweet

 The Desires of Our Hearts?

 Delighting in the Lord means we delight in His will: We want to honor God in every area of our lives.
 We seek His wisdom and direction first instead of making decisions haphazardly.
 We want to obey our Savior and Lord rather than do whatever we want.

 We won’t care so much about fulfilling our dream, getting the latest new gadget, adding to monetary or material wealth, or even absolute perfect health.
 Our most precious desire will be for everything in our lives to please God.
-Our greatest dream and ambition will be that all we go through would be used by God for His glory—regardless of whether it makes us happy and successful here on earth.
+Our greatest dream and ambition will be that all we go through would be for His glory—regardless of whether it makes us happy and successful here on earth.
 We will delight in God and therefore we will delight in His will above our own

 A Little Bit About King David the Psalmist